mickrz/AlgorithmPractice/README.md

 1.9 StringRotation | Checks if strings are just rotated versions of each other 2.1 RemoveDups | Remove any nodes with a repeated value

+The following data structures are meant to be self-contained.
+I could have broken it out having Node in it's own class of course.
+One thing I intend to do after a few more is to use C++ templates to use any data type.
 Data structure implementations | filename
 --- | ---
 Double Linked List | DoublyLinkedList.cpp
 Stack | Stack.cpp
+Queue | Queue.cpp

 If you have any questions or feedback, please feel free to msg me.
 Thanks!